 When you file your insurance claim, the insurance company will respond.
 They’ll either accept your claim, deny it, or send a counteroffer.
 In most cases, you will receive a lowball settlement offer.
 Although a lump sum of money upfront might be tempting, you should never accept the first offer.

 If you receive a lowball settlement offer, your lawyer will work to negotiate for a higher settlement.
 If all goes well, you’ll agree on a settlement amount and receive your compensation.
 While most injury claims end here, there are situations where you will need to file a lawsuit.

 Determining Liability in a Truck Accident

 Before you can sue anyone in a truck accident case, you’ll need to know who was at fault for the accident.
-According to Georgia Code § 51-1-6, the negligent party in an injury accident is responsible for the damages.
+According to the Official Code of Georgia Annotated (OCGA) §51-1-6, the negligent party in an injury accident is responsible for the damages.